USS Gabrielle Giffords: Design

 In 2002, the United States Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two trimaran hulled ships from General Dynamics, which became known as the Independence-class littoral combat ship after the first ship of the class, USS Independence (LCS-2).
 Even-numbered U.S. Navy littoral combat ships are built using the Independence-class trimaran design, while odd-numbered ships are based on a competing design, the conventional monohull Freedom-class littoral combat ship.
 The initial order of littoral combat ships involved a total of four ships, including two of the Independence-class design.
 On 29 December 2010, the Navy announced that it was awarding Austal USA a contract to build ten additional Independence-class littoral combat ships.

-Construction and Career
+Construction and career

 After commissioning, Gabrielle Giffords conducted qualification trials on her official maiden voyage from Texas to her home port of San Diego, California via the Panama Canal, arriving at Naval Base San Diego on 5 July 2017.
 She has been assigned to Littoral Combat Ship Squadron One.

 During summer 2019 the ship was equipped with MQ-8C Fire Scout drones and Naval Strike Missiles and from September deployed in an offensive role in the seas off China.
 She returned to San Diego in January 2021.

-As of June 2021 the ship is moored in Seattle Washington.
+July 2025 - The Independence-variant littoral combat ship USS Gabrielle Giffords (LCS 10) departed Naval Base San Diego June 23 and arrived at its new homeport of Seattle June 28, following an 18-month rotational deployment to the U.S. 7th Fleet area of operations.